brianhill/classical-mechanics/daily_schedule-term_3.md

 * For Thursday, just prepare by doing the Kepler reading that Aaron found and that I distributed for a wonderful change of pace &mdash; The goal of the last class is to see how Kepler's Laws can be explained by Newton's Laws, which is one of Newton's definitive triumphs &mdash; Others in Newton's day had conjectures and incomplete arguments about a 1/*r*<sup>2</sup> gravitational force law &mdash; What distinguished Newton is that he pushed his &ldquo;Law of Universal Gravitation&rdquo; through to an unambiguous conclusion that explained Brahe's, Kepler's and Galileo's work in a unifying sweep that set the gold standard for physics and all fields of science ever since
   * This video of [Ptolemy's Model of the Universe](https://youtu.be/EpSy0Lkm3zM) give you an idea of how an Earth-centered solar system would have to work
   * We will also watch some of the first of Feynman's 1964 [&ldquo;Character of Physical Law&rdquo;](https://www.youtube.com/watch?v=kEx-gRfuhhk&t=510) lectures in which he introduces Kepler's three laws &mdash; We will watch a full five minutes so we can hear how Feynman introduces some of the ideas of Galileo and Newton too
-  * The material we are discussing in our last class is covered in Moore's Chapter N11 &mdash; N11 is the last chapter of Unit N that Moore has marked as &ldquo;Core&rdquo;
+  * The material we are discussing in our last class is covered in Moore's Chapter N11 which is the last chapter of Unit N that Moore has marked as &ldquo;Core&rdquo; &mdash; You don't need to have studied that chapter prior to class
+  * Some materials we will use in class: [Mars Retrograde Construction](./resources/MarsRetrogradeConstruction-2021-04-02.pdf); [Wikipedia page on eccentricity](./resources/Eccentricity.png); [Equal Areas Diagram](./resources/EqualAreasDiagram.png) &mdash; [T<sup>2</sup> / a<sup>3</sup> Table](./resources/TSquaredACubedTable.png)